Sidekick is not yet regulated but has applied to the FCA for authorisation

 The short-term liquidity versus long term returns conundrum is often a solved problem for high-net worths: they can have both… A way to access cash when you need it, without sacrificing their long-term investments: it’s sometimes known as a portfolio line of credit.

 But the rest of us don’t have those opportunities, and we at Sidekick don’t think that’s fair.
-So that’s why we’re developing our own Sidekick portfolio line of credit product, designed from the ground up for the retail customer.
-This product will unlock new opportunities for a wider set of customers, and help level the playing field further.
+So that’s why we’ve developed our own Sidekick portfolio line of credit product, designed from the ground up for the retail customer.
+This product unlocks new opportunities for a wider set of customers, and helps level the playing field further.

 “The last remaining fintech frontier”